Creating & Performing a Production Run

 User

-Select the user from the drop-down.
-Click Add User to add an additional user.
+Select the user from the drop-down menu.
+Click if you wish to add an additional user.

 Time

-Clicking the stop watch on the right will start the timer.
-Click again to stop.
-You can manually enter the time if you don't wish to use the timer or are on a shared device.
-The field are in "H:MM:SS".
+Click the stopwatch on the right to start the timer.
+Click it again to stop.
+You can also manually enter the time if you prefer not to use the timer or are on a shared device.
+Enter the time in the format "H:MM:SS".

-The yield achieved versus expected in this production run.
+This is the actual yield achieved compared to the expected yield for this production run.

 Actual Yield

-The actually yield from this production run.
-Will be set as the expected yield until updated.
+The actual yield from this production run.
+Will be set as the expected yield until updated with the actual yield.

 Expected Yield